hlandrus/padic-test/README.md

 # The p-Adic Norm and Property Based Testing
-This repo sprung from two motivations.
-Implimenting the p-Adic norm which has some unusual properties and playing with property based testing.
-These things fit well together since the p-Adic norm has some proven mathematical properties that can be used to help test an implimentation of it.
+This repo originated from two motivations.
+Implementing the p-Adic norm which has some unusual properties and playing with property based testing.
+These things fit well together since the p-Adic norm has some proven mathematical properties that can be used to help test an implementation of it.

 # Files
 Using_pAdic_Norm.ipynb is a notebook that explains the p-Adic norm and uses the functions in the remaining files.